 A nightclub employee, as well as the owner, could be held liable for any personal injuries sustained by their patrons, including injuries caused by a nightclub’s bouncer or security personnel.
-In some situations, security personnel may become aggressive, and while they may have a valid claim for assault, the injured party can still file a lawsuit for their injuries and damages in the state of Nevada.
+In some situations, security personnel can become overly aggressive.
+While they may have a valid claim for assault, the injured party can still file a lawsuit for damages in the state of Nevada.

 Nightclub injuries are especially common in Las Vegas.
 Because most bar and nightclub employees do not have adequate finances to fully compensate an injured patron, the plaintiff may turn to suing the nightclub owner.

 Nightclub security personnel are not immune from assault claims.
-Any intentional acts of putting another person in imminent physical contact or causing bodily injury can constitute assault.
-For example, a nightclub bouncer that violently pushes a patron and causes injury could be charged with assault and also held civilly liable for their actions.
+Any intentional acts of putting another person in imminent physical danger or causing bodily injury can constitute assault.
+For example, a nightclub bouncer who violently pushes a patron and causes injury could be charged with assault and also held civilly liable for their actions.

 A Bouncer’s Defense

 While nightclub bouncers do not have any more authority than the average citizen, they are legally allowed to defend themselves – especially if they are involved in an altercation with a patron.
 If a patron starts a fight and the bouncer responds by defending themselves and there is corroborating testimony, proving the assault may become difficult.

 Also, bouncers are responsible for maintaining order and safety in bars by defusing potentially violent situations.
 However, they can only use force if necessary.

 According to Nevada law, bouncers have the right to:

 Issue Verbal Warnings